filkry/gamechooser2/notes.md

 Gamechooser1 data is successfully imported, and now I keep thinking of things to do.
 I'd like to dump a list here so I hopefully don't forget all of them!

-+ when starting session, prevent starting session for game that already has session going
 + when adding, try to catch duplicate entries
 + add screen filter out DLC
 + add screen allow creating manual entry (non-IGDB)